 Physical Education Rules of behaviour for PE.
 The rules of a game.
 Respect the effort and contribution of others.
 Sensitivity when changing.
 Personal and social factors affecting participation.
-French Religious Education PSHE Help construct and follow class rules.
+French · Religious Education PSHE Help construct and follow class rules.
 Discover how rules help groups and individuals. charter based on SEAL relationships.
 Victorian Newcastle.
 Regional and national ethnic and religious diversities.
 Discover what is fair and unfair, kind and unkind.

 Year Group 4 Democracy Rule of Law Individual Liberty Mutual Respect English Roman invasion of Britain (class novel).
 Norman invasion of Britain (class novel).
 Class novels.
 Choose own books to read.
 Learn about other cultures and traditions through reading fiction, non-fiction and poetry.
-Maths Rules for calculation etc .
-Group work to find a solution.
+Maths Rules for calculation etc. Group work to find a solution.
 Respect each other (e.g weight and height).
 Mathematics as a universal language irrespective of belief.
 Science Allocating roles in group tasks.
 Health and Safety rules.
 Environmental changes can pose dangers to living things.
 Group work in practical sessions.
 Computer Science Freedom of information.
 Internet searching.
 Social networking.
 Communications.
 Rules for use of technological equipment.
 Ensure content is appropriate. respect another person's privacy.
 Keep personal information safe on the internet.
 Develop digital literacy.
 Respect the work of others.
 Group work.
 Respect the privacy of others when online - their passwords, personal details and files.
 Design Technology Roman weapons.
 Health and Safety rules.
 Roman weapons.
 Fighting for one's country.
 Roman weapons - using them safely.
 History Roman democratic system and its impact on Britain.
 All citizens of Rome attributed same rights.
 Roman laws, rules and punishments for crime.
 Life under Roman rule.
 Personal wealth and its impact on health and education.
 What a child would do after school 100 years ago.
 Use of weapons (e.g. by Romans) to help capture a city.
 How tolerant were people in the past with people of different beliefs, behaviours and cultures?
 Geography River Tyne and Newcastle - change over time.
 Different approaches to managing the environment.
 How a locality can be changed and improved.
 Multicultural Newcastle and its impact locally and regionally.
 Art Freedom to choose responses to, start point and themes in projects.
 Freedom to express views about another person's art.
 Copyright laws when accessing images and information.
 Individual creativity.
 Individuals expressing their opinions to others and receiving constructive criticism.
 Music Rules for when to play a violin or other musical instrument.
 Peter and the Wolf.
 Peter and the Wolf.
 Music from different cultures.

-Physical Education Rules for behaviour in PE.
-The rules of a game.
-Joining in and making choices.
-Respect for the opinions, beliefs and attitudes of others.
-Respect for the efforts and contributions of others.
-Personal and social factors affecting joining in physical activities.
-Inclusive curriculum.
+Physical Rules for behaviour Respect for the

+Education in PE. making choices. efforts and

+Eddeation The rules of a Respect for the contributions of

+game. opinions, beliefs others.

+and attitudes of Personal and social

+others. factors affecting

+joining in physical

+activities.

+Inclusive

+curriculum.

 Sport for all.

-French Respect for people of different cultures.
-Religious Education God's Law.
-David and the Psalms.
+French Respect for people

+of different

+cultures.

+Religious God's Law.
 Martin Luther King.
+Martin Luther King.

+Education David and the Nelson Mandela.
 Nelson Mandela.

+Psalms.
 God's Law.
-Martin Luther King.
-Nelson Mandela.
-Mutual respect for other people's place for worship.
-PSHE Democratic choice of class rules.
-Voting for school council representatives.
-Choosing class rules.
-Class rules.
+Mutual respect for

+other people's

+DOLLE.
+Danisandia Characia a alam Class mules place for worship.

+PSHE Democratic choice 0 Class rules.
+School Council

+of class rules. rules.
 School Council elections.

-School Council elections.
+Voting for school elections.

+council

+representatives.